-You’ll see that here in Portland we need a KP-Index of at least 7 to even begin to get a chance to see the Aurora Borealis.
+You’ll see from the map below(provided by NOAA), we need a KP-Index of at least 7 here in Portland to even begin to get a chance to see the Aurora Borealis.

 Needed KP-Index Chart

-Best conditions for seeing the Northern Lights in Oregon
+Best conditions for seeing the Northern Lights in Oregon or Washington

-Well, as you now know we have to have a KP-Index of at least 7, preferably up to 9.
+Well, as you now know, we have to have a KP-Index of at least 7, preferably up to 9.

 But even then you need to hope for perfect moon conditions(current moon phase) and you must get away from city lights.